vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 			isSorted = false;
 		}
 	}
-	//sort the bindings if they arent in order if (!isSorted){
+	//sort the bindings if they aren't in order if (!isSorted){
 		std::sort(layoutinfo.bindings.begin(), layoutinfo.bindings.end(), [](VkDescriptorSetLayoutBinding& a, VkDescriptorSetLayoutBinding& b ){
 				return a.binding < b.binding;
 		});
 	}

 	//try to grab from cache
 	auto it = layoutCache.find(layoutinfo);
 	if (it != layoutCache.end()){